benshimonz/V1/README.md

 If list [1] is not given:

-This filter will limit the assignment combinations to entities [2] - to the _n_ assignment combinations with the smallest / largest number of relationships / paths on its top.
+M2 limits the assignment combinations to entities [2] - to the _n_ assignment combinations with the smallest / largest number of relationships / paths on its top.

 If list [1] is given:

-For each assignment combination to entities [1] - This filter will limit the assignment combinations to entities [2] - to the _n_ assignment combinations with the smallest / largest number of relationships / paths on its top.
+For each assignment combination to entities [1] - M2 limits the assignment combinations to entities [2] - to the _n_ assignment combinations with the smallest / largest number of relationships / paths on its top.

 _**Q78:** The 4 dragons that froze Balerion the largest number of times_